How do I…

 We love donations!
 There are lots of different ways you can donate to us, and we appreciate them all.

 Book and other material donations can be brought to the library any time we are open!
-Donations can be brought into the library and to the back right corner room/closet for our Friends to sort.
+Donations can be brought into the library and to the back left corner for our Friends to sort.
 Please do not leave any donations outside of the building or in our book drop.
 Tax receipt forms can be provided at the Circ desk- please ask for one.

 Would you prefer to make a monetary donation?
 We are looking to rebuild and expand and are accepting donations towards our Building Fund.
 Checks made out to the Pleasant Valley Library can be dropped off or mailed to the library.
 Credit Card donations can be made online by clicking the link below.
 Donations of $50 or more can be commemorated with a book plaque inside a new book put into circulation at the library.
 We also offer Gift Planning, for community members who would like to ensure future donations for the library.
 You can choose to designate your donation for general purposes, or something more specific (children’s programs, technology, etc).
 There are a variety of ways to make a charitable planned gift.
 One of the simplest is through your will or living trust.
 You can also make the Library a beneficiary on your retirement plan.
 Please email our Director at PVFLibrary@gmail.com for more information.